tailwindlabs/tailwindcss.com/source/docs/box-shadow.blade.md

 ### Box Shadows

-By default Tailwind provides three drop shadow utilities, one inner shadow utility, and a utility for removing existing shadows.
+By default Tailwind provides three box shadow utilities, one inner shadow utility, and a utility for removing existing shadows.
 You can change, add, or remove these by editing the `theme.boxShadow` section of your Tailwind config.

 If a `default` shadow is provided, it will be used for the non-suffixed `.shadow` utility.
 Any other keys will be used as suffixes, for example the key `'2'` will create a corresponding `.shadow-2` utility.